Stable Quantum-Correlated Many Body States through Engineered Dissipation

 Although we have thus far focused on exactly solvable models to develop physical insights into dissipative cooling, the experimental protocol is also applicable to non-integrable models where the ground states are not known {\it a priori}.
 Figure~\ref{fig:4}A shows the dissipative cooling of a 2D TFIM, implemented with 35 qubits connected to 14 auxiliaries.
 Besides its large size, the 2D model is challenging to cool since each application of $\hat{U}$ includes four layers of parallel two-qubit $XX(J)$ gates, compared to only two layers in 1D.
-Nevertheless, we find that the system still stabilizes to a low-energy state of the 2D TFIM from a scrambled initial state, with a steady-state energy ratio $E/E_0 = 0.58$ at the critical point $g/J = 1.5$ for this particular geometry.
-The antiferromagnetic behavior of the steady state is visible through measurements of the long-range classical correlator $\braket{\hat{X}_j \hat{X}_k}$ between a corner qubit and every other qubit (Fig.~\ref{fig:4}B).
-We observe that the correlation persists over a Manhattan distance of $\sim$8 sites, with a characteristic decay length of $\sim$3.3.
+Nevertheless, we find that the system still stabilizes to a low-energy state of the 2D TFIM from a scrambled initial state, with a steady-state energy ratio $E/E_0 = 0.58$ at the critical point ($g/J = 1.5$ for this particular geometry).
+The antiferromagnetic behavior of the steady state is visible through measurements of the connected correlator $\braket{\hat{X}_j \hat{X}_k} - \braket{\hat{X}_j} \braket{\hat{X}_k}$ between a corner qubit and every other qubit (Fig.~\ref{fig:4}B).
+We observe that the correlation persists over a Manhattan distance of $\sim$6 sites, with a characteristic decay length of $\sim$2.3.

-To characterize the system beyond classical correlations, we adopt the second-order R\'enyi mutual information:
+To probe the entanglement structure of the steady state, we adopt the second-order R\'enyi mutual information:

 where $S^{(2)} = -\log_2 \text{Tr}{\rho^ 2}$ denotes the second-order R\'enyi entropy of a subsystem (A, B or AB) with density matrix $\rho$.
-MI includes contributions from both classical and quantum correlations and is useful for distinguishing the steady state from product states, which have zero MI \cite{Islam2015}.
+MI includes contributions from both classical and quantum correlations and is relatively insensitive to classical entropy coming from imperfect cooling or measurement errors \cite{Islam2015}.
 In 2D, the MI is generally inaccessible to quantum simulators in which measurements are limited to a single basis \cite{Mazurenko2017, Ebadi2021}.
-Leveraging the universal gate set of the quantum processor, we obtain MI between all possible partitions of the system through a single set of randomized measurements \cite{Brydges_2019, SM}.
+Leveraging the universal gate set of the quantum processor, we obtain MI between all possible partitions of the system through a single set of randomized measurements \cite{Brydges_2019} (see SM).